Health Safety and Security

 We understand how hard it is to keep children home from school when they have mild symptoms, however, a mild symptom for one child may be detrimental to another.
 Therefore, we need to all remain diligent and work together in order to provide a healthy sustainable environment for the school over the coming months.

 The security of the children, their parents, and all school personnel is of imperative importance and procedures are in place for their protection.
-The school practices fire, drop and hold, and lock-down drills throughout the school year to familiarize students with emergency procedures.
+The school practices fire, drop and hold, shelter in place and lock-down drills throughout the school year to familiarize students with emergency procedures.
 In the event of an actual emergency during school hours, the students are supervised until called for by their parent or other parent-designated adults.
-Please include any and all people on your Information and Emergency Release forms who are authorized to pick up your child.
-Please update this information in the office when there is a change in status.
+We remind our currently enrolled parents to include any and all people on your Information and Emergency Release forms who are authorized to pick up your child.
+Please update this information through the school's Student Information System on a regular basis.

 - The school campus is fenced and locked every day from 8 AM to 3 PM.
-The only direct access to the school is through the school office off of Main Street.
+The only direct access to the school between these hours is through the Front Office accessible from the Main Street parking area.

 - All visitors must sign in and wear a bright yellow visitor’s tag for easy recognition.

-- Parents who wish to pick up a child for an appointment, or who come later than 8 AM must go to the school office for late notice or be officially signed out.
+- Parents who wish to pick up a child for an appointment, or who come later than 8 AM must go to the Front Office for late notice or be officially signed out.